Introduction

 - Smoke or smell from underneath the hood of your car.

-- Coolant collected under your car, you cannot miss this since the coolant has a distinct green color.
+- Coolant is collected under your car.
+You cannot miss this since the coolant has a distinct green color.

 - Erratic reading on the gauge showing temperature